openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 2: The human loop of a programmer.](images/programmer-cycle.png "Figure 2: The human loop of a programmer.")

-The cycle ~~I just described (write code, run app, re-think program's behavior,  revise code, etc.) as shown~~**[BD: "illustrated above".
-The previous just feels a bit redundent]** in Figure 2, is an infinitely repeating loop that I have had a great pleasure of executing for a couple decades and I still love what I do.
+The cycle illustrated in Figure 2 is an infinitely repeating loop that I have had a great pleasure of executing for a couple decades and I still love what I do.
 Each new cycle never fails to surprise me.
 As I pursue what it means to create a program, and what it means to create software art, the process of iteratively evolving a list of computer instructions always presents as much logical challenge as it does artistic reward.
 Very few of those challenges have been impossible to solve, especially with other people available to collaborate and assist, or by splitting my puzzle into smaller puzzles.
 If you have already written code in another environment like Processing, Javascript, or even HTML with CSS, then this first important lesson might seem too obvious.

 ![Figure 3: Don't get the wrong idea.](images/profit-not.png "Figure 3: Don't get the wrong idea.")